 The characteristic of stability of intellectual virtues can be proposed about both categories of intellectual virtues related to theoretical and practical reason.
 Some intellectual virtues related to theoretical reason can be fixed and unchangeable, because in the evolution of theoretical reason, if a person achieves the level of actual intellect, he might be able to access to the truth.
 This stage happens when the human soul is separated from physical interests.
 Therefore, the fulfillment of this stage will be after death.
-According to Mullā Ṣadrā, the human soul is present with the intellect after the intellect has become actual, and the soul does not need to make new efforts to acquire knowledge anymore, because he has a permanent state to connection to the active intellect and the source of information.
-Therefore, according to the active intellect, the desired information is obtained for him.
-According to him, due to the intensity of perceptional faculty and the deterioration of barriers, knowledge turns into observation at this time.
+According to Mulla Sadra, the human soul is present with the intellect after the intellect has become actual, and the soul does not need to make new efforts to acquire knowledge anymore, because he has a permanent state to connection to the active intellect and the source of information.
+Therefore, according to the active intellect, the desired information is obtained for him. to him, due to the intensity of perceptional faculty deterioration of barriers, knowledge turns into observation at this time.
 It is necessary to pay attention to this point that the virtues that are obtained before connecting to the active intellect and are considered a prelude to it are not considered disposition and are constantly changing and transforming.
+Also, another part of the intellectual virtues, i.e. the intellectual virtues related to the practical intellect, are also part of the psychical dispositions and hence are considered fixed and unchangeable.
+The practical wisdom that is obtained as a result of the moderation of the intellectual faculty and also the secondary virtues under it are among the psychical dispositions that arise as a result of the moderation in the practical reason.